KarimF430/Killer-Whale/AI_AGENT_RULEBOOK.md

 ---

 **🤖 AI AGENTS: This rulebook is your bible.
-Follow it religiously to ensure MotorOctane remains scalable, performant, and maintainable for 1M+ daily users.**
+Follow it religiously to ensure gadizone remains scalable, performant, and maintainable for 1M+ daily users.**

 **📞 Questions?
 Contact the technical lead before proceeding with any implementation.**